yuvalhoshea1-afk/Streaming-Application/README.md

 python client/main.py
 ```

-## Configuration

-* Before running, adjust the `.env` files in both the server and client directories to set the correct `IP` and `PORT` values for your network environment.
-* To add more videos, place them in the `server/videos/` folder following the same naming and format as the existing videos.

 ## Server Notes

 * Keep the required folders (`server/videos/`, etc.) in place.
-* Do not include large database or cache files in GitHub; use `.gitignore` or Git LFS as needed.

 ## Client Notes

-* Ensure any required folders (for example, `client/assets/`) exist.
 * The client connects to the server to receive and play the stream.
 * Avoid uploading large local files directly to GitHub; use `.gitignore` or Git LFS.